Bayesian Causal Synthesis for Meta-Inference on Heterogeneous Treatment Effects: Simulation Study

 In Figure~\ref{fig:sim-MSE}, we show the relationship between the CP and AL, and boxplots of MSE values of 100 Monte Carlo replications for two scenarios.
 Overall, BCS provides more accurate estimates than the other methods, providing both improved point and interval estimates.
-Looking at the interval estimates, we see that for Scenario 1, $p=30$, we see that both BCS and BCF perform well, with the 95\% interval including the target coverage probability.
-However, looking at Scenario 3, $p=90$, we see that BCF has significant uncertainty, as seen with the large interval.
-CF performs poorly in all scenarios.
-For the point estimates, we see that BCS improves over all methods (except for AM in Scenario 3, $p=90$, where BCS loses by a small margin).
-This shows that, even when BCS performs poorly (i.e. not improving upon the individual estimates), it is still on par with the best estimate, and when it performs well, it performs significantly better than the others.
+Looking at the interval estimates, we see that for Scenario 1, $p=20$, BCS performs well, with the 95\% interval including the target coverage probability, even though BCF and CF never achieves the nominal rate.
+The conclusion is similar with Scenario 4, $p=60$, though the the performance gap has widened as the scenario has become more difficult.
+For the point estimates, we see that BCS improves over all methods with significant gains in all scenarios.
+Particular to note is that the median performance of BCS is better than the (non-outlier) minimum of many of the competing models.
+Conversely, the non-outlier maximum of BCS is better than the median of several of the competing models.
+This shows that BCS not only improves over the competing methods in terms of its median performance, but is robust to data variation.

 Tables~\ref{tab:sim-smallmse} and \ref{tab:sim-smallcp} presents the MSE, and empirical coverage probability (CP) and average lengths (AL) of the $95\%$ credible (confidence) intervals of $\tau(X)$, obtained by BCS, BCF, LM, AM, XL, RL, CF, and CST, while XL, RL, and CST do not provide uncertainty measures.
-The results show that 1) BCS outperforms the other methods for most scenarios, in terms of MSE, 2) generally, MSE increases as the dimension increases, 3) CST, given the aforementioned problem with standard ensemble methods, performs poorly compared to BCS, and 4) BCS produces good CP compared to the nominal probability, although BCF performs slightly better for lower dimensions (but performs poorly when dimensions are large).
-Overall, these results provide good evidence for using BCS for estimating HTEs.
-BCS is consistently the best (or second best in three out of twelve cases), in terms of MSE, even if the best method going into BCS varies.
-Thus, even if the user is unsure which method to use, BCS can provide robust, accurate inference.
+The results show that 1) BCS outperforms the other methods for all scenarios, in terms of MSE, 2) generally, MSE increases as the dimension increases, 3) CST, given the aforementioned problem with standard ensemble methods, performs poorly compared to BCS, and 4) BCS produces the best CP compared to the nominal probability.
+Overall, these results provide strong evidence for using BCS for estimating HTEs.